Our National Committee

 Esther Anatolitis, Co-Chair

-Across twenty years Esther has led creative and media organisations and served many boards and policy committees as a bipartisan appointee.
-While leading regional and national peak bodies, Esther designed and presented Australia’s first advocacy training programs for the arts and cultural sector, supporting thousands of members in first-time and ongoing civic participation.
+For over twenty years Esther has led creative and media organisations and served many boards and policy committees as a bipartisan appointee.
+While leading regional and national peak bodies, Esther designed and presented Australia’s first comprehensive advocacy training programs for the arts and cultural sector, supporting thousands of members in first-time and ongoing civic participation.
 Her writing has long focused on the foundations of Australian democracy and the need for an Australian head of state, and she’s a frequent commentator on national politics and culture.

 Jack Archer, ACT Convenor